tesselle/tabula/README.md

 #> 13-N-5  0.9998430 0.9442803 0.3823434 0.4229570 0.4430380
 ```

-Note that `berger`, `mcintosh` and `simpson` methods return a *dominance* index, not the reciprocal form usually adopted, so that an increase in the value of the index accompanies a decrease in diversity.
+Note that `berger`, `mcintosh` and `simpson` methods return a
+*dominance* index, not the reciprocal form usually adopted, so that an
+increase in the value of the index accompanies a decrease in diversity.

-Corresponding *evenness* (i.e. a measure of how evenly individuals are distributed across the sample) can also be computed.
+Corresponding *evenness* (i.e. a measure of how evenly individuals are
+distributed across the sample) can also be computed.

-Several methods can be used to acertain the degree of *turnover* in taxa composition along a gradient (*β*-diversity) on qualitative (presence/absence) data.
-It assumes that the order of the matrix rows (from 1 to *n*) follows the progression along the gradient/transect.
+Several methods can be used to acertain the degree of *turnover* in taxa
+composition along a gradient on qualitative (presence/absence) data.
+It
+assumes that the order of the matrix rows (from \(1\) to \(n\)) follows
+the progression along the gradient/transect.

-*β*-diversity can also be measured by addressing *similarity* between pairs of sites:
+Diversity can also be measured by addressing *similarity* between pairs
+of sites:

 ``` r
 # Brainerd-Robinson index